If the Earth was a single state, Istanbul would be its capital. – Napoléon Bonaparte.

 The defensive walls still circle the old city, Aya Sophia that was the biggest church in the world for over 500 years still towers over Sultanahmet, Valens aqueducts still span the valley and Basilica Cistern still remain almost intact.

-Check out this post for details about remaining structures of Constantinople that you can easily explore on your walks around Istanbul.
+Check out this post for ideas on where to find the remnants of Constantinople in Istanbul and how to explore the ancient city on your walks around Istanbul.

 The Fall of Constantinople